Rental stress is the painful reality for many workers across the country. Affordable Housing is one solution for alleviating their financial hardship.

 - People with physical disabilities or health conditions

 - Young people at risk of homelessness

-SGCH endeavours to identify tenants with support needs where appropriate.
-We have a number of Tenancy Specialists employed to assess and assist tenants with special or complex needs.
-Their work involves linking tenants with appropriate support services, intervention, advocacy and case coordination to facilitate improved quality of life and sustained tenancies.
+SGCH works to identify tenants with support needs where appropriate.
+We have a number of Support Coordinators employed to work with customers by linking them with appropriate support services, intervention, advocacy and case coordination to facilitate improved quality of life and sustained tenancies.

 At times we all face circumstances that we can’t manage on our own.
 If you or someone you know is struggling at home (whether it be physically, mentally or financially), please let us know.
 Support services are available to all SGCH customers if required.
 Our aim is to help you to sustain your tenancy.